DataHenHQ/documentations/source/how_tos.rst

 Notice that `PNG` screenshots doesn't support `screenshot.quality` attribute, more information about it `here <https://pptr.dev/#?product=Puppeteer&version=v2.1.1&show=api-pagescreenshotoptions>`_.

-Browser interaction and screenshots
+Screenshots and browser interaction
 -----------------------------------

-Browser Fetch interaction and screenshots are compatible, so you use both to interact with your page before taking a screenshot.
+Screenshots and Browser Fetch interaction are compatible, so you use both to interact with your page before taking a screenshot.

 This example shows you how to take a screenshot of `duckduckgo.com` homepage after showing it's side menu at 1920x1080: